mkostanbaeva/test1/mediastorage-proxy.md

 #Mediastorage-proxy сonfiguration

-The general scheme of relationship the proxy with other components .
+The general scheme of relationship the proxy with other components is shown below.

 ![general scheme of work](general_scheme.png)